open-resources/dash_curriculum/_sources/part1/chapter4.md

 **[GIF, THAT SHOWS THE APP IN THE BROWSER IN ACTION I.E., SELECT A VALUE IN THE DROPDOWN TO CHANGE THE TITLE OF THE PAGE]**

-The code herfore will look as follows:
+The code herefore will look as follows:

 ```
 # Import packages